tsx358/S.S.-8HFinal/README.md

 The timeline was inspired by <a href="https://codepen.io/jen-huang/pen/LENZGX"> this</a>!
 I used Repl.it to make this site, then uploaded the individual files to github.

-This site is hosted by GitHub Pages.
+This site is hosted with GitHub Pages and Vercel.